Nine First Date Rules That May Surprise You

 Should you kiss on the first date or not?
 The answer to this one is highly individual and dependent on multiple factors: the chemistry you have together, your comfort level and that of your partner, and the opportunity to engage in a kiss.
 One study showed that 70% of participants had kissed on the first date.

 Nerves can lead to the first kiss being awkward, but passing up the opportunity to kiss may indicate to your potential new flame that you are not interested.
-Open communication can prevent misunderstanding between the two of you.
+Open communication can prevent misunderstandings between the two of you.
 If you do not feel comfortable kissing on the first date, let your date know!
 If you would like to kiss, let your date know that, too.
-Communication is vital to make sure you and your date feel comfortable, safe, and heard on your outing.
+Communication is vital to make sure you and your date feel comfortable, safe and heard on your outing.
 Regardless of where you stand, your confidence in asserting yourself can either be attractive to your potential partner or possibly turn off someone who isn’t compatible with you – which is ultimately a positive thing!

 The best advice is to be prepared and let the moment unfold if you're hoping for a kiss on the first date.
 Don't skimp on the floss and the breath mints and embrace the opportunity if it arises—but don't be too disappointed if it doesn’t.
 Not everyone feels comfortable kissing on a first date, and people may require a few dates to really feel the chemistry begin to build.